dtcenter/METplotpy/docs/Users_Guide/weather_regime.rst

 **output_plotname:**  The full path and filename of the output plot file, a **.png** version will be written.

-**plevels** A list containing integers of the contour levels used in the plots.
+**plevels:** A list containing integers of the contour levels used in the plots.

 **Invoke the plotting functions:**